mateoclarke/mateoclarke-dot-com/work/_posts/2014-09-12-stand-up-to-cancer-canada.md

 ---
 layout: work_post
 title: Stand Up To Cancer Canada
-type: Responsive Site / Custom ExpressionEngine Build
+type: Custom ExpressionEngine Build
 site_url: http://standup2cancer.ca/
 permalink: /work/su2c.html
 image: su2c.png
 ---

-Stand Up 2 Cancer Canada
-I know that for Makersquare specifically, things have changed a lot since I went into the classroom for my first tour & interview over a year ago.
-Keep that in mind for everything below: the curriculum, interview process, cohort model, etc have all evolved over the course of the past year since I was a student.
+Stand Up 2 Cancer Canada is a program of the Entertainment Industry Foundation that leverages their partnerships with actors and entertainers to raise funds and awareness for cancer research.
+The cornerstone of this program is a national telecast hosted by Gwyneth Paltrow and Katie Couric in Los Angeles.
+In 2014, SU2C also broadcasted from Canada on many of the major Canadian networks.
+This site was built using ExpressionEngine CMS and was the first experience that anyone at Charity Dynamics had with the platform.